domschl/muwerk/README.md

 * ustd (micro-stdlib), a minimal implementation of array, vector and map classes that work on all arduino platforms, from 8kb attiny up to Mac or Linux.
 * muwerk (microWerk), a cooperative scheduler and an MQTT-like communication-queue for all arduino devices (attiny up to ESP)
-* munet, modules for network connectivity for ESP8266 and ESP32 devices, implements Wireless connection to access point, NTP time protocol, OTA over-the-air udpate, MQTT-stack that connects to muwerk-queues.
+* munet, modules for network connectivity for ESP8266 and ESP32 devices, implements Wireless connection to access point, NTP time protocol, OTA over-the-air udpate, MQTT-stack (using [PubSubClient](https://github.com/knolleary/pubsubclient) that connects to muwerk-queues.
-* a number of implementations for sensors and io-devices
+* tinkers, a number of implementations for sensors and io-devices
-* samples
+* test, some basic tests for different hardware platforms (AVR and ESP) and scheduler
+* samples, a number of specific examples using scheduler and tinkers on ESP platforms

 At some point in the future, what is now a single project will be split into independent subprojects: ustd and muwerk work with basically any micro-controller, where as munet and the samples are for ESP-chips.